A Philosophical Review

 In contrast, consider McMahan’s example in which we genetically manipulate humans in order to harvest their organs.
 The idea of creating people who die relatively young (so that their organs are in optimal condition for transplantation), seems intuitively wrong.
 In fact, we commonly accept the moral obligation to attempt to reverse or mitigate the effects of these genetic differences.
 We do not, for example, ignore or deny out obligations to assist or seek a cure a child with cystic fibrosis.
 In fact, we invest considerable resources in preventing these disorders from occurring to future people.

-We know that an inborn trait is not a sufficient basis on which to decide how long a person deserves to live, since we have an understanding of what a fulfilling and full human life typically entail.
+We know that an inborn trait is not a sufficient basis on which to decide how long a person deserves to live, since we have an understanding of what a fulfilling life typically entails.
 Our average natural lifespan determines how fast we procreate, how quickly we mature into adulthood, and even how we perceive time (to name a few things).
 A mouse, who lives for about three years, has an entirely different relationship to any of these biological or cognition milestones.
 They mature much more quickly, procreate many more times, and perceive time differently.
 Pigs, who can live about 10-15 years, have corresponding biological make-ups and perceptions of the world.
 Thus, to cause a pig or human to die at an earlier age than their evolutionary biology dictates is to cause them harm.

 The genetic manipulation of any being to shorten his or her lifespan is to cause a genetic disorder.
 It does not change the humanity of a person to have cystic fibrosis any more than to have any other type of genetic time-bomb.
 Our moral responsibility is clearly to change or mitigate the undesirable outcomes for such individuals, and never (deliberately) to cause them to exist.
 Similarly, you cannot erase the pig-ness of a pig simply by giving it a genetic disorder.